jeanpierrefortune/calypsonet-keyple-support-website/content/resources/tools/cna-tool-card-analyzer-app.md

 weight: 1
 ---

-This tutorial guides you through using the CNA Tool Card Analyzer App Suite, a set of command-line tools for analyzing and verifying Calypso-compliant smart cards.
+This tutorial guides you through the use of the CNA Tool Card Analyzer App Suite, a set of two command-line tools for analyzing and verifying Calypso-compliant smart cards.

 **What is the CNA Tool Card Analyzer App Suite?**